by Texas Homesteader ~

 Using Fishing Line To Discourage Birds

-So we took some inexpensive fishing line and wrapped it around the first pole and strung it tightly to the second pole along the rail.
-We left about a 4″ gap between the surface of the rail and the fishing line.
-We tied the fishing line to that pole and ran another line between that pole and the next.
+So we took some inexpensive fishing line and wrapped it around the first post and strung it tightly to the second post about 2″ to 3″ above the rail.

 As you can see by the photo below, the fishing line really is almost invisible!
 So it doesn’t detract from the beauty of our view of our yard nor watching the beautiful birds at our feeder.